devilunraveled/masterPortfolio/README.md

 You can change the personal information, experience, education, social media, certifications, blog information, contact information etc. in `src/portfolio.js` to directly reflect them in portfolio website.

+Another feature added is the Travel page, where you can mark places you have been and places you have planned.
+To do this, you need to fill the travel details in `portfolio.js`, moreover, you can add images by populating the folder in `public/photos/<location-photoDir>/`.

+After adding the images, you need to create an index of photos so that they are all loaded beforehand for ease of use later.
+To do this, simply run `npm run generate-photo-index` **after** moving all the photos locally to the folder.
+I am planning to add access to photos directly using Google Photos

 ### How to change the icons on homepage under what i do section?

 1. This section pulls data from `skills` in portfolio.js file.